Guest post by: Marie Nieves of High Style Life

 6. A Weekend (or more!) in Melbourne

 From wildlife parks to interactive museums, Melbourne offers numerous family-friendly activities.
 Put simply, a weekend won’t be enough for you to explore this bustling city.
-Instead of spending money on expensive hotels, you can always find flatmates in Australia and share your lodging for several days.
 First of all, take a guided tour aboard the Polly Woodside, one of most iconic attractions of Melbourne’s South Wharf.
 For a captivating step back in time, choose the 18th century Cook’s cottage, shipped to Australia from England in 1934.
 Your children will especially love the cottage garden and volunteers dressed in costumes.
-When the night falls down, lantern-lit tours at Moonlit Sanctuary Wildlife Conservation Park offer an invaluable experience, where your child can meet the the endangered nocturnal animals of Australia.
+When the night falls down, lantern-lit tours at Moonlit Sanctuary Wildlife Conservation Park offer an invaluable experience, where your child can meet the endangered nocturnal animals of Australia.

 7. Snorkelling the Great Barrier Reef & its Islands